3 Over Planning

 If, on the other hand, you’re super excited about your adventure and prefer to jump right in, plan for something towards the middle of your trip so that you don’t wear yourself out.

 Or, if you just want to power through and worry about sleeping later, maybe save your last day as a day to just kick back, recall your adventures, and enjoy the scenery before having to return home.
+It all really depends on the type of traveler you are.

 4. Don’t plan for disaster.